 I learned that it’s okay to take some time to yourself over the course of everyday.
 Whether you need a break every hour or two – it’s okay.

-As an introverted parent, you carry a lot of extra weight on your shoulders
+That extra weight on your shoulders

 You keep trying to be an amazing and fully engaged parent, even when really… you’re simply not that kind.
 I’m not saying that extroverts don’t feel the same way.
 Sure they do!
 My point is though, being a parent takes a lot of work and energy.
 We can’t always be on point – although Lord knows we try!